hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

             )

         For multi-dimension actions, we define the kernel with dot product among actions as :math:`K(a, a') := K(a^T a')`.
-        To control the scale of each dimension, ``action_scaler``, which is speficied in :class:`OffPolicyEvaluation`, is also useful.
+        To control the scale of each dimension, ``action_scaler``, which is specified in :class:`OffPolicyEvaluation`, is also useful.

         .. code-block:: python